stravalib/stravalib/CONTRIBUTING.md

 read it carefully.
 Our goal is to maintain a diverse community of stravalib users and contributors that's pleasant for everyone.

 ## How to start contributing to stravalib
-If you are thinking about submitting a change to stravalib, please start by [submitting an issue in our GitHub repository](https://github.com/stravalib/stravalib/issues/).
+If you are thinking about submitting a change to stravalib documentation or code, please start by [submitting an issue in our GitHub repository](https://github.com/stravalib/stravalib/issues/).
-We will use that issue to communicate with you about
+We will use that issue to communicate with you about:

 1. Whether the change is in scope for the project
 2. Any issues that you need help with or clarification on.

-We welcome changes to both documentation and code.

 ### Want to submit a pull request with changes to our code or documentation?